-If you’ve tried a lot of migraine medications or other therapies without much success, you might talk to your doctor about using gabapentin for migraines.
+If you’ve tried a lot of migraine medications or other therapies without much success, you might talk to your doctor about using gabapentin for migraine.
 While it might not be the right solution as a primary medication, it could be added to your arsenal along with other medications and tools like migraine glasses.

 Gabapentin and Migraine Prevention